 People are always quick to ask for recommendations when visiting, so I kind of designed my ideal weekend (Thursday-Sunday) for first-time tourists in the spring/summer.
 I would never expect a person or group to get all of these things done over the course of a long weekend, but I tried to include things for various types of travelers.

 I obviously live here but if you don’t want to use the great AirBnB options feel free to level up your hotel game!
 While a bit more expensive than home-stays, there are a few hotels that are in amazing locations and have great amenities.

 Inn At The Market– a great rooftop bar with classic views of Pike Place Market and the Puget Sound

 Ace Hotel– an inexpensive option in an expensive city, this is a great crash pad in the heart of the city.

 The Maxwell Hotel– this cute and quirky hotel is “designed to delight the senses”.
 This family and pet friendly hotel have got great amenities, including a lobby cupcake bar!

 The Edgewater– probably Seattle’s most famous hotel (The Beatles were photographed here) it’s picturesque views are hard to pass up.

 The Fairmont Olympic– Looking to splurge?
 This hotel is a 5-minute walk from Pike Place Market, The Fairmont is centrally located.
-They offer classic afternoon tea and has 2 amazing restaurants on their ground floor, Shuckers and The Georgian.
+They usually offer classic afternoon tea but it’s temporarily closed due to renovations.
+They also have 2 amazing restaurants on their ground floor, Shuckers and The Georgian.